kiliankoe/catchmybus/README.md

 The selection of custom stops is unfortunately not possible quite yet.
 It's coming :blush:

-Runs on OS X 10.9 Mavericks and 10.10 Yosemite.
+Runs on OS X 10.10 Yosemite.

 ## Download